Fogarty Fellowship FAQ

 How Does the Program Benefit Aspiring Researchers?

 The Fogarty Fellowship provides in-depth training, methodological support and career guidance for program participants.
-It is a hands-on program that allows Fellows the autonomy to complete cutting-edge research while also providing the necessary training and oversight to ensure project success.
+It is a hands-on program that allows fellows the autonomy to complete cutting-edge research while also providing the necessary training and oversight to ensure project success.

-Past Fellows have gone on to careers in research and health.
+Past fellows have gone on to careers in research and health.
 The experience provides Fellows an entry point into clinical research in addition to numerous opportunities to network and build institutional relationships

 More than 800 publications have resulted from Fogarty Fellows.